-- All children in KS1 and KS2 will participate in a Singing Assembly every Monday afternoon.
-Children will be taught singing technique and how to use their voices expressively. - Music should be taught throughout the school in a thematic approach, however, some year groups will also have opportunities for whole-class music tuition. - Choirs and Music groups are formed to meet the school needs e.g. Christmas performances and Local Authority music events. - Private guitar tuition is also available for KS2 children. - Instrumental groups will also be formed to perform in Christmas Performances and as needed. - Charanga will be the chosen 'Scheme of Work' and should be used by teachers across year groups.
+- All children in KS1 and KS2 will receive a weekly music lesson delivered by either their class teacher or a local authority specialist. - Music should be taught as a separate, stand-alone subject however links to other areas of the curriculum could be made where possible. - Choirs and Music groups are formed to meet the school needs e.g. Christmas performances and Local Authority music events. - Private guitar tuition is also available for KS2 children. - Instrumental groups will also be formed to perform in Christmas Performances and as needed. - Charanga will be the chosen 'Scheme of Work' and should be used by teachers across year groups.